 The Belgrade International Theatre Festival, BITEF, has just finished, while the beginning of October will see the staging of the Belgrade Jazz Festival and the month ends with the Belgrade International Book Fair, which this year has four countries where German is spoken as guests of honour, namely Germany, Austria, Switzerland and Liechtenstein.
 Is it too early to talk about, for example, the programme for the Book Fair?

 – No, it’s not too early.
 We have been dealing with this topic fundamentally for a long time.
-We would like the Fair to be a fireworks’ display for German language literature.
+We would like the Fair to be a fireworks’ display for German-language literature.
 We will try to secure authors, but that won’t be our only activity related to the fair.
 I am well acquainted with the Belgrade Book Fair, and I know that those who talk about it as a good opportunity to trade are mistaken.
-During the Book Fair we will have programmes also running outside the fair halls.
+During the Book Fair, we will have programmes also running outside the fair halls.
 The main umbrella under which our activities are implemented are the embassies of Germany, Austria and Switzerland, which also represents Liechtenstein.
-The main guest will be Nobel laureate Herta Müller.
+The main guest will be Nobel laureate, Herta Müller.

 The organisation of our appearance at the Book Fair is huge.
 We are assisted by the Austrian Culture Forum, the Crocodile Association, the Traduki translation agency, the Bertelsmann Foundation etc. For me, the most important thing is that the authors we bring to your Book Fair will spend a few days in Belgrade, taking back to their areas impressions of Belgrade and Serbia.
 They are important multipliers.
 Belgrade will become positive sounding for Germans.
-For the Goethe-Institut it is very important for the voice that they convey to continue to live and to expand.
+For the Goethe-Institut, it is very important for the voice that they convey to continue to live and to expand.
 And everything I’ve told you regarding writers also applies to German performers in Bitef and the jazz festival.
 The Goethe-Institut and Bitef have traditionally cooperated for years without interruption, while with the Jazz Festival, or rather with the Belgrade Youth Centre which organises this festival, we have cooperated for six years, and for the same number of years we have been organising the Goethe-fest, a film festival of new German productions that this year sees us bring 11 films … not to list more.

 – Culture frees emotions.
 Here’s an example of how we do it: right now we are organising a series of jazz concerts with artists who perform with your artists – “Dorćol Session”.
 Music doesn’t require translation, as we feel it.
-Film, although it does require translation, can be understood purely on the basis of its images, which fortunately most often express love, hate, fear, betrayal, joy, and other things that we all understand without translation.
+The film, although it does require translation, can be understood purely on the basis of its images, which fortunately most often express love, hate, fear, betrayal, joy, and other things that we all understand without translation.
 But cultural categories are not categories considered when it comes to European Union accession processes.
 Culture is not the one that will decide on that in any way.

 You just mentioned translation.
 Are you satisfied with the number of German books translated into Serbian?

 – There are never enough translated books, and it is never sufficiently consistent and consequential.
 This has nothing to do with the quality of literature, but rather the market.
-In Germany they read your classics, Andrić, Selimović, Crnjanski, Đilas.
-A new translation recently emerged of Andrić’s novel The Bridge on the Drina, which is known as an historical canon.
+In Germany, they read your classics, Andrić, Selimović, Crnjanski, Đilas.
+A new translation recently emerged of Andrić’s novel The Bridge on the Drina, which is known as a historical canon.
 There is market interest in new translations of your classics.
 I recently spoke with the representative of an important publishing house in Germany, who said that Borislav Pekić should be rediscovered.
 Of contemporary authors, Velikić is primarily read.
 Germans hardly notice the differences between writers from the former Yugoslavia, not understanding that Miljenko Jergović is not a Serbian writer, but in a way that doesn’t matter, because it is a common cultural space.
 A few years ago, when there was a focus on Serbian literature at the book fair in Leipzig, there was an increase in translations of your books into German, but that also drew attention to other parts of the common cultural space.
 You know, Handke isn’t even a German writer, but we don’t protest because everyone thinks he is.

 I was struck by your great awareness of German culture, its artists.
 Working in such conditions is a real pleasure